 your payslip

-What if overtime isn’t on the payslip?
+What if overtime does not appear on the payslip?

 That happens often.